trincio/heartbeat/README.md

 # heartbeat
-A hearthbeat test useful for offline applications
+A remote http server hearthbeat test useful for applications that sometimes can go offline

+## How does it work?
+Simply uses the setTimeout for testing a remote document availability via XMLHttpRequest, and it calls a callback function for each beat, and another callback if the remote document is not available.

+## Syntax?
+heartbeat is self explanatory for any junior developer, please take a look to the example.